Staging and grading of anal cancer

 - N0 – There is no cancer in the lymph nodes.

-- N1 – There is cancer in the lymph nodes closest to the anus.
-The lymph nodes closest to the anus are in the rectum.
+- N1 – There is cancer in the lymph nodes close to or further from the anus.

-Stage N1 can be broken down into 3 further stages called N1a, b or c.
-These stages depend on which lymph nodes in the groin and pelvis have cancer cells in them.
+Stage N1 can be broken down into stages called N1a, b or c depending on which lymph nodes in the groin and pelvis have cancer cells in them.

 M – Metastasis